Insurance for your pets

 From birth through to adulthood we hope that our animals live a long and healthy life.
 Unfortunately this is not always true and they may require urgent veterinary attention.
 With technological advances enabling vets to do more for pets, including using the latest diagnostic tools, the cost can soon add up.

 We all want to do the very best for our animals therefore we recommend Pet Insurance.
 This takes away the additional worry and offers real peace of mind should your pet need treatment or be taken ill unexpectedly.

 There are many companies each offering different levels of cover.
-Our recommendation would be to look for a policy that covers your pets for its lifetime.
+Our recommendation would be to look for a policy that covers your pet for its lifetime.
 This means that the animal will be covered for all eventualities; if it is injured the insurance company will cover most of the costs up to the maximum per claim per year; if the animal has an ongoing illness the insurance company will pay for any costs each year up to the maximum per claim per year.
 Each year you would have to pay the agreed excess but they would continue to pay for the treatment.

 Other policies cover your pet’s illness for the first year up to the maximum agreed but will not pay for any further treatment for the same illness regardless of how many years you continue to insure with them.
 However, if the animal suffers another illness or an accident then the policy will once again cover for the first year of treatment.
 The premiums charged for these policies are cheaper than the premiums charged for the life long policy.

-Important facts to consider with any insurance:
+Important facts to consider with any pet insurance company:

-- Is the insurance company reputable?
+- Is the pet insurance company reputable?

 - Have you compared the excesses and benefit levels?